|

 5. Peel and Stick Flooring

-Sometimes you can’t choose what kind of flooring your new rental has and I have lived in some places where the flooring was pretty hideous.
-I am so grateful that peel-and-stick tile and other décor flooring options have become an available apartment decorating solution.
+Sometimes you can’t choose what kind of flooring your new rental has, and I have lived in some places where the flooring was pretty hideous.
+I am so grateful that peel-and-stick tile and other dรฉcor flooring options have become available as apartment decorating solutions.

 You can achieve a farmhouse or a modern look.
-From wood planks to tile flooring this upgrades your space immediately.
-These rental-friendly home decorating tips and tricks options will not disappoint.
+From wood planks to tile flooring, these upgrades will improve your space.
+These rental-friendly home decorating tips and tricks will not disappoint.
 I promise.

 My Top 6 Decorating Tricks to Class Up Your Home [Renter-Friendly]